-The Isle of Man Government's NRA and related documents and information can be found here.
 Relevant persons should include assessment and analysis of any identified findings, trends, vulnerabilities and risks associated with each relevant persons' sector(s) from the Island's latest NRA.
-When identifying findings or trends, the relevant person should consider the impact these vulnerabilities have on their business and the mitigation in place.
+Industry must be able to show how they have considered and mitigated the relevant risks and vulnerabilities identified.